Africa has been spared so far from coronavirus. Why? | DW | 14.02.2020

 Until last week, the Pasteur Institute in Senegal, shown here, was one of only two laboratories that could diagnose coronavirus.
 Now 16 African labs can run the tests.

 This situation has changed.
 Medical teams from more than a dozen African countries met in Senegal last week to learn how the diagnose the new virus.
-Now 16 African nations are able to test for Covid-19, including Nigeria, Gabon, Cameroon, Ethiopia, Kenya, Zambia and Sierra Leone.
+Now 19 African nations are able to test for Covid-19, including Nigeria, Gabon, Cameroon, Ethiopia, Kenya, Zambia and Sierra Leone, WHO Africa clarified in an email.

+The World Health Organization (WHO) has also identified 13 priority countries in Africa with strong links to China and told DW it has dispatched experts to eight of these to help coordinate preparedness efforts.

 In Sierra Leone, more than 30 Chinese who arrived from China last week are under quarantine in Freetown.